 After you select a house, you will have a personal Transaction Coordinator from Roofstock review with you the next steps.
 They will be available to answer any questions you have and can walk you through all steps of the process if you ever get confused.

-This Roofstock review goes through all the steps as well, but if you’re still confused about something you can ask your transaction coordinator.
+This Roofstock review goes through all the steps as well, but if you’re still confused about something you can ask your transaction coordinator for more clarity.

-Like I’ve been saying: Roofstock does everything in their power to make this a simple as possible.
+Like I’ve been saying: Roofstock does everything in their power to make this as simple as possible.
 As you’ll see, buying through Roofstock truly is Real Estate Investing for Dummies.

 6: Sign the initial Purchasing Contract